-Article was medically reviewed by Dr. Marek Šalka “22th February 2019
+Article was medically reviewed by Dr. Marek Salka “22nd February 2019

 Dental implants are changing the way people live!
 For a very long time, people missing one or more teeth couldn’t live their lives fully, because they weren’t able to do all the activities as they used to do before.
-They couldn’t smile confidentially or enjoy their favourite meal.
+They couldn’t smile confidently or enjoy their favourite meals.

-If you would like to get the full mouth reconstruction, you should make sure that you understand all the treatment detail and also you are aware of the potential threats.
+If you would like to get the full mouth reconstruction, you should make sure that you understand all the treatment details and are aware of the potential threats.

 What is bone graft?

-After you will choose the dental clinic, where you would like to have your dental implants done, they will invite you for an initial consultation.
+After you will choose a dental clinic where you would like to have your dental implants done, they will invite you for an initial consultation.

 During this consultation, it may happen that the dentist will recommend you to have a bone graft for dental implants.

-Bone grafting is basically transplanting of bone tissue.
-It is beneficial medical treatment, which fixes the damaged or absorbed bones.
+Bone grafting is basically the transplant of bone tissue.
+It is a beneficial medical treatment which fixes the damaged or absorbed bones.
 In general, it is a medical technique used to fix problems with bones or joints.

 It is a surgical procedure for growing bone around the place where the bone loss or fracture is.
 Bone graft is needed for successful implant treatment because it can ensure the stability of the dental implant.